 Happiness Revisited: A Household Income of $75K?

-One of my favorite discussions on APViewpoint, which addressed "The Sad State of Happiness" included an indirect reference to a popular 2010 academic study by psychologist Daniel Kahneman and economist Angus Deaton.
+One of our favorite discussions on APViewpoint, which addressed "The Sad State of Happiness", included an indirect reference to a popular 2010 academic study by psychologist Daniel Kahneman and economist Angus Deaton.
 Their topic was the correlation between annual household income and day-to-day contentment.
 They analyzed more than 450,000 total responses to a Gallup weekly survey of households across the 50 states and DC.
 The survey was conducted in 2009.